harporoeder/ebpfsnitch/README.md

 # eBPFSnitch

 eBPFSnitch is a Linux Application Level Firewall based on eBPF and NFQUEUE.
-It is inspired by [OpenSnitch](https://github.com/evilsocket/opensnitch), and [Douane](https://douaneapp.com/), but utilizing modern kernel abstractions, without a kernel module.
+It is inspired by [OpenSnitch](https://github.com/evilsocket/opensnitch) and [Douane](https://douaneapp.com/) but utilizing modern kernel abstractions - without a kernel module.

 The eBPFSnitch daemon is implemented in C++ 20.
 The control interface